 A parent has the right to consent to disclosures of personally identifiable information contained in the student's education records.
 Note that FERPA authorizes disclosure without the parent's consent to school officials with legitimate educational interests.
-A "school official" is a person employed by ASE (or in some instances Albuquerque Public Schools) as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the Governing Council; a person or company with who ASE has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official in performing his or her tasks.
+A "school official" is a person employed by ASE (or in some instances Albuquerque Public Schools) as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the Governing Council; a person or company with who ASE has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.